rharish21/100-Days_of_Code_Challenge/Day82/README.md

 ## How It Works

 The program uses a dictionary to map each alphanumeric character to its corresponding Morse code.
-It then processes the user's input to convert it into Morse code or decode Morse code back into text.
+It then processes the user's input to convert it into Morse code or decode Morse code back into text

 ### Example:
 - Input: `HELLO`